 - Archiving a course allows the instructor to make an exact copy or a permanent record of the course including all the content, user interactions, and grades at the time of the copy.
 Archiving the course can give a professor access to the course in the future.
-You must save and maintain the archive file on your own computer or backup medium (external hard drive, MESA, thumb drive, etc.).
+You must save and maintain the archive file on your own computer or backup medium (cloud storage like OneDrive, external hard drive, MESA, flash drive, etc.).

 - While the archive is in progress, do not make any changes to the course.
 Please wait until the confirmation email has been received and the completion has been confirmed.

 - The archive package should not be unzipped or edited as doing so will corrupt the archive file.

 - The archive file is designed to be reused in a new Blackboard site, and cannot be accessed on your computer.

 1. From the Control Panel, select Packages and Utilities > Export/Archive Course.